konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

 ### Get a copy of nics-ansible playbooks.
 There are two ways to get a copy:

-  - Download the [ZIP file](https://github.com/NATO-NICS/nics-ansible/archive/master.zip).
+  - Download the [ZIP file](https://github.com/NATO-NICS/nics-ansible/archive/master.zip) (while chnages are not in upstream use Kontur repository [ZIP file](https://github.com/konturio/nics-ansible/archive/refs/heads/main.zip)).
 Unzip the file to create a directory named `nics-ansible-master` containing the nics-ansible playbooks.

-  - Run the commands `git clone https://github.com/NATO-NICS/nics-ansible.git` to create a directory named `nics-ansible` containing the nics-ansible playbooks.
+  - Run the commands `git clone https://github.com/NATO-NICS/nics-ansible.git` (while chnages are not in upstream use Kontur repository `git clone https://github.com/konturio/nics-ansible.git`) to create a directory named `nics-ansible` containing the nics-ansible playbooks.

 ### Edit variables for installing NICS
 You will need to modify some of the variables inside `./nics-ansible/vars/single-server.yml` or `./nics-ansible/vars/distributed.yml.`